acch/scrollpos-styler/README.md

 You should add the `.sps--abv` class to the element in your HTML code already, to avoid any flickering when JavaScript is initially executed.

+To style elements which were created after the page was initially loaded (i.e. using JavaScript), a public initialization function is available.
+Simply run `ScrollPosStyler.init()` to add the appropriate class based on the current scroll position.
+[Demo2](http://acch.github.io/scrollpos-styler/demo/demo2.html) shows you this in action.

 ### Dependencies

 None.
 The script does not require jQuery or other JavaScript libraries.
 While being designed for Bootstrap, it does not require it.